barbazul/1kfa/mod_guide_gm.md

 Combat can play out in whatever way feels natural and follows from the fiction.
 That said, it can be taxing on a GM to come up with new, creative responses in combat because flips are happening frequently.
-So, to relieve some of that pressure on the GM, here are some formats available to follow to get you through a fight scene.
+So, to relieve some of that pressure, here are some formats to follow that guide the table through a combat encounter.

 1kFA doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.